 The American curl comes in a truly stunning array of colors and patterns.
-American curls have been seen and shown in every recognized color, including the rarer ones like fawn and lilac, as well as every possible marking pattern, from tortoiseshell to color point.
-Curl coats can come in both long and short hair, with each variation lying close to the body and being relatively free of undercoat.
+American curls have been seen and shown in every recognized color, including rarer hues like fawn and lilac, as well as every possible marking pattern, from tortoiseshell to color point.
+Curl coats can come in both short and long hair varieties, with each variation lying close to the body, relatively free of an undercoat.

 The American curl has a modified wedge-shaped head, an oblong body, and round eyes.
 The ears are turned outward ever so slightly so that if you were to draw imaginary lines back from the points of the ears they would meet at the base of the skull.

-They are a friendly, affable, extremely adaptable breed who welcomes the attention of children and gets along well with other cats, adapting to new housemates with alacrity.
-They prefer the company of their people but will do well enough on their own for longer periods of time if necessary.
+They are a friendly, affable, extremely adaptable breed who welcomes the attention of children and gets along well with other cats and cat-friendly dogs, adapting to new housemates with cheerfulness.
+They prefer the company of their people but will do well enough on their own for longer periods of time, if necessary.

-Despite their active nature, they are definitely people-lovers and will be happy to curl up and take advantage of a good lap when one becomes available.
-Not particularly skittish around strangers, they are happy to serve as a welcome wagon for any visitors as well.
+Though American curls are active cats, they are definitely people-lovers and will be happy to curl up and take advantage of a good lap when one becomes available.
+Not particularly skittish around strangers, they are glad to serve as a welcome wagon for any visitors as well.

-When not curling up with their humans, the American curl appreciates a quiet place to nap on their own.
-Curls have been known to commandeer salad bowls, boxes, and milk crates, especially any left in a lofty position.
+When not curling up with his humans, the American curl appreciates a quiet place to nap on his own.
+Curls have been known to commandeer salad bowls, boxes, and milk crates for slumbering, especially any left in a lofty position.
 But you should give him his own cat bed, hammock, and other comfy spaces that are just for him.

-American curls are highly adaptable cats.
-The curl does great with seniors, first-time owners, and people with children.
+American curls are highly adaptable cats, Gerken says, and do great with seniors, first-time cat parents, and families with children.
 In fact, the American curl is one of the few cat breeds that seem to seek out children and enjoys play sessions with them, according to the CFA.
 However, Gerken says very small children should be supervised and taught how to interact with pets.
 Make sure they know to not play with the American curl's delicate ears!

-Thanks to the huge number of non-pedigreed domestic cats that have contributed to the making of the American curl, the breed is solid health-wise.
-They are prone to ear infections, so keeping their ears clean and maintained will be important.
-Otherwise, just watching out for the traditional cat maladies like heart and kidney issues as they age should be all you need to worry about.
+Thanks to the huge number of non-pedigreed domestic cats that contributed to the making of the American curl, the breed is pretty solid health-wise.
+They are prone to ear infections, so keeping their ears clean and maintained is important.
+Gerken says American curl cats are also susceptible to progressive retinal atrophy, which can lead to vision loss.

-"Kidney disease is incredibly common in cats,” Michelle Beck, DVM, CCRT, CVA, of the Backlund Animal Clinic in Omaha, Neb. adds.
-“That's really just across the board in cats.
-Also, by the age of 10, 70% of them have arthritis somewhere in their body.
+"Kidney disease is incredibly common in cats," says Michelle Beck, DVM, CCRT, CVA, of the Backlund Animal Clinic in Omaha, Neb.
+"That's really just across the board in cats.
+Also, by the age of 10, 70 percent of them have arthritis somewhere in their body.
 Cats are very good at hiding their pain, so being proactive with your vet is important when it comes to locating and identifying issues."

-The American curl was first created in 1981 in Lakewood, Calif.
+The American curl was first created in 1981 in Lakewood, Calif., according to the CFA.
 A pair of stray kittens appeared on the doorstep of Joe and Grace Ruga in June of that year, both of whom looked like typical domestic cats, with the exception of their ears, which were curled backward on their heads.
 The Rugas took the pair in, though one disappeared again shortly thereafter.
 The remaining cat—a black longhair the Rugas named Shulamith—became the basis upon which the new breed was created, and back to which every American curl today can trace their lineage.